Below is information that new Beeks community members may find useful.

 Community members wishing to get involved with the PTO should consider speaking to one of the PTO executive board members (see the Volunteers page) and/or attend the monthly PTO meetings.
 There is a wide variety of volunteer activities, some of which are one-time events while others may require repeating commitment.
 Some volunteer positions require on-site work while others may be conducted off-site.
 There is a volunteer sign-up sheet typically included with First Day information packets (which your child usually receives this packet at the Back-to-School (Meet-the-Teacher) night); however, there will be multiple requests for volunteers throughout the school year.
 Volunteering with the PTO and the school is a great way to get to know teachers, staff, your child's classmates as well as other parents!

 How does PTO raise funds and what does it do with the funds?

 The PTO raises funds through a variety of mechanisms.
 The largest fundraiser is the Kroger Cares program (see the Fundraising tab for more information).
-PTO also receives cash donations from Beeks community members, along with the $10 per family annual membership dues.
+PTO also receives cash donations from Beeks community members.
 NBB (National Bank of Blacksburg) has generously supported the annual Guest Author Day.
 The PTO is also involved in the Box Tops for Education program and sometimes receives funds from the sale of spring school portraits.
 VT parking also brings in significant income.
 PTO funds may be used for supporting school initiatives, paying for supplies/equipment, teacher mini-grants, social activities (Fall and Spring Festival, etc.), buying planners for students, etc.